-1. Music 1, 11, 21 and 31 2.
-Applied Music-eighteen semester hours, six of which mu 3.
+REMENTS 1.
+Music 1, 11, 21, 331 and 334 2.
+Applied Music-eighteen semester hours, six of which musi 3.
 English 1 and 12 or 12Q 4.
-Foreign language-the completion of a course numbered or 13 5.
-Science (laboratory)-twelve semester hours 6. †Mathematics 7.
-Social Studies-twenty-one semester hours, including Government 10, History 301 and 302, Economics 312, Philosop 330 and 331 8.
-Electives and additional courses, including Chorus 205 a six semester hours of advanced courses 9.
-Physical Education-two years of service courses or Milita Science 401
+Foreign language-the completion of a course numbered 12 or 13 5.
+Science (laboratory)-twelve semester hours 6. †Mathematics Social Studies-twenty-one semester hours, including Government 10, History 301 and 302, Economics 312, Philosophy 330 and 331 8.
+Electives and additional courses, including Chorus 205 and six semester hours of advanced courses 9.
+Physical Education-two years of service courses or Military Science 401 •

-\Those students who desire a music teacher's certificate should confer with the Head of the Music Department concerning the necessary courses in education, music, piano, and methods. \$\forall \text{Six} hours of a second language may be substituted.
+Those students who desire a music teacher's certificate should confer with the Head of the Music Department concerning the necessary courses in education, music, piano, and methods. †Six hours of a second language may be substituted.